Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence

 We now relate the two distances defined above.
 Informally: a Galois coupling of $M$ and $N$ controls, via restriction, a pair of projective resolutions whose degreewise summands can be matched with cost bounded by the coupling cost.
-Hence the bottleneck distance between minimal projective resolutions is at most the Galois transport distance.
+Hence the complex matching distance between minimal projective resolutions is at most the G\"ulen--McCleary distance.

 The next lemma says that pulling back along the right adjoint of a Galois connection sends the indecomposable projective at $x\in\bfQ$ to the indecomposable projective at $f(x)\in\bfP$.

 \begin{lemma} If $f:\bfQ \rightleftarrows \bfP:g$ is a Galois connection of posets, then for each $x \in \bfQ$, we have an isomorphism